workers-safety-ca/workers-safety-website/content/communications/annual-report-2019.md

 It further details the Clinic’s efforts to continue providing consistently high quality services in a cost-effective, efficient and innovative manner.

-The Clinic provides such legal services as advice, representation, public legal education and law reform concerning occupational health and safety and related workplace laws..
+The Clinic provides such legal services as advice, representation, public legal education and law reform concerning occupational health and safety and related workplace laws.

 ***